What are the

 Answer: There are three types of love mentioned in the Bible that each use a different Greek word.
 This is one reason why it is a very good idea to understand a little bit about the translating of words from one language to another.

-The first word Jesus used for this feeling was agapao.
-This word is Strong's Concordance #G25, which is the root for the Greek word agape (Strong's Concordance #G26).
-The best translation for Agape is that it means a caring or godly love for someone even if you do not know or like him or her.
+#G26).
+The best translation for Agape is that it means a caring or godly concern for someone even if you do not know or like him or her.
 Only God himself can give it (John 3:16 - 17).
 Nearly all of the references in Jesus' teachings use this word.

 The word Peter used in the Bible to state the feelings he had toward Jesus (in all his responses) is phileo.
 It is Strong's Concordance #G5368.
 Its definition is 'to show signs of or otherwise denote brotherly affection.'
 This word is part of the name of the United States city known as Philadelphia.
 Humans, without the indwelling of the Holy Spirit, can only give this emotion toward their fellow man.

-The last type of love in the Greek, which is not used in John 21, is eros.
+The last of the three types of love in the Greek, which is absent from John 21, is eros.
 Although used in the classical Greek language the word does not appear in the Bible.
 We get the word erotic from this Greek word.
 Its use is usually in reference to sex.
 Part of the reason why this word is not in the New Testament is that God is more concerned about how we treat him AND each other rather than on our physical sensations.
 I hope this helps your understanding.